YIKUN-JIANG/CSS01_W2020/README.md

 ### Short Quizzes
 Starting week 2: At the start of section there will be a short quiz with questions focused on topics from class (approx. 5-10 multiple-choice questions).
 These quizzes will be given online using google forms.

-Each of the quizzes will be worth 10 points.
+Each of the quizzes will be worth 5 points.

-You can drop two quizzes to give you some flexibility if you need to be late for a class or if you have other obligations that prevent you from preparing.
+You can drop two quizzes to give you some flexibility if you need to be late for a class or if you have other obligations that prevent you from preparing (best 7/9 quizzes for 35 total points).

 ### Midterm
 There will be a midterm that will cover material from the first 1/2 of the class.
 The midterm will be worth 50 points.

 ### Final Project
 Instead of a final exam you will have a final project that will require you to generate code to address a novel problem.
 More details will be provided during 2nd week.
-The final project will be worth 80 points.
+The final project will be worth 50 points.

 ## In-section problem sets
-Each week there will be a problem set that you will work on in section and out of class.
+Starting week 2 there will be a problem set that you will work on in section and out of class.
 These assignments are meant to give you the hands-on practice that you need to develop fluency in the language.
-The problem sets will be graded weekly and will count for 50 points towards your final grade (i.e. same weight as the midterm).
+You must complete 7/9 problem sets (drop the two lowest scores).
+The problem sets will be graded weekly and will count for 5 points each (35 total).

 ## In class participation and attendance
 Class participation and attendance is worth 10 points.
 To give you some flexibility, you will receive the full 10 points if you attend 80% of the lectures.
 Attendance will be monitored based on responses to questions using iClickers.